junliu724515/sfmetadataextractor/README.md

 ```

-Please refer to the --help command.
+For more details, Please refer to the --help command or my blog post https://jmcloudservices.com/blog/a-python-tool-to-upgrade-apex-wrapper-salesforce-metadata-api.

 **Features**